chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_attributemappingfunctionschema.md

 # attributeMappingFunctionSchema resource type

-Describes a function which can be used in an [attribute mapping](synchronization_attributeMapping.md) to transform values during synchronization.
+Describes a function that can be used in an [attribute mapping](synchronization_attributeMapping.md) to transform values during synchronization.

 ## Methods